mirrexagon/lua-irc-engine/README.md

 		PING = function(self, sender, params)
 			self:send("PONG", params[1])
 		end
+	},
+	hooks = {
+		[IRCe.DISCONNECT] = function(self)
+			-- Do cleanup stuff here.
+		end
 	}
 }
 ```

 A module does not need to include both senders and handlers, and so either the `senders` or the `handlers` table can be omitted.

+---

+If a module needs to do something when certain commands are received but , (eg. cleanup when the IRC object disconnects from the server), this should be put in the appropriate *hook*.
+See the `hooks` part of the above example.

 ---